BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/03_outbreakSNP.md

 Finally, we have our mapped genomes.
 Now we can open them with IGV to see how they have mapped against the reference genome, and which variants are.

 ## Mapping stats
 The mapping stats are saved in `results/bwa/stats/`, where you can find a stats file per mapped sample.
-This files are self-explained and look like this:

 We are going to visualize the summary statistics of the mapping step with MultiQC:

-* The previously described stats are represented in "Alignemnt metrics":
+* The stats are represented in "Alignment metrics":
 ![](https://github.com/BU-ISCIII/bacterial_wgs_training/blob/master/exercises/img/samtools_bamstats.png?raw=true)

 * The percentage of mapped reads per sample are plotted in "Percent Mapped":